Considering spending some time in the French capital and want more information on how to take the train from London to Paris? Start your journey here!

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from London to Paris without having to change trains.
-There is 1 direct train from London to Paris each day.
+There are 13 direct trains from London to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from London to Paris cover a distance of around 212 miles (342 km) during the journey.

 I arrived at London St. Pancras station 45 minutes before my Eurostar train was due to departure, as check-in closes 30 minutes before.
 The Eurostar terminal is located about a five-minute walk from King’s Cross - St. Pancras tube station and is easy to find as it’s in the centre of the station and well signposted.